benroberts999/inverseTransformSample/README.md

 C(x) = Integrate p(x') dx' ; -Infinity -> x

-let g(u) = C^-1(u)    [C^-1 is the inverse of C, NOT 1/C !]
+let g(u) = C^-1(u)    [C^-1 is the inverse of C, not 1/C !]

 If we then have a set of uniformly samped points {u}, the set {g(u)} will follow the probability distribution set by p(x)!

-In our case, the probability distributions we want is the spherical solid-angle volume element
+In our first case, as an example, the probability distributions we want is the spherical solid-angle volume element

 dV = sin(theta) d theta  d phi